Posted on Thursday, May 12th, 2011 by Loyd Bourgeois

 Knowing these limitations, what can you do?
 You can lift 20 pounds occasionally and 10 pounds frequently.
 You can sit for up to 1 hour and stand for up to 30 minutes.
 Can you do anything else?
 Are you limited in other ways?

 Additionally, other non-exertional factors can play a role in establishing your residual functionality as well.
-These factors can include things such as: ability to follow directions, maintain concentration, pace and persistence, ability to get along with co-workers, reliability (do you show up), and a host of other issues.
+These factors can include things such as the ability to follow directions, maintain concentration, pace and persistence, ability to get along with co-workers, reliability (do you show up), and a host of other issues.

 Your overall residual functional capacity is your remaining physical and mental ability after taking into account your physical and mental limitations.

 Often times, the medical records that I review do not discuss a number of factors essential to a proper determination of your RFC.
 The reason is that many of these factors are irrelevant to a doctor’s actual treatment of your medical condition.
 However, they are important for Social Security Disability claims because SSA’s determination is focused on your functional ability – not your medical history.

 Social Security defines residual functional capacity as sedentary, light, medium, or heavy.
 If you do not meet a listing, your RFC needs to be at a certain level to qualify you for social security disability benefits.
 Your RFC needs to prevent you from performing your past relevant work and all other types of work that exist in significant numbers.
-The specific RFC needed to show that you cannot perform your past relevant work or other types of work is dependent on you age, education, training, and past work history.
+The specific RFC needed to show that you cannot perform your past relevant work or other types of work is dependent on your age, education, training, and past work history.

-A thorough understanding of all of the factors that go into a RFC determination is important if you want to have the best chance of success with your SSDI claim.
+A thorough understanding of all of the factors that go into an RFC determination is important if you want to have the best chance of success with your SSDI claim.
 As a Greater Houma SSDI attorney, I can help you understand the residual functionality you will have to prove in order to give your disability case the best chance of success.